Monitoring Cervical Mucus

 What is Cervical Mucus?

 There are many different types of vaginal discharge, one of which is cervical mucus.
 The type of mucus your body produces provides clues to your fertility.
 You can check your cervical mucus using either your fingers or toilet paper.
 On days when you're not fertile, the mucus from your cervix is either light or sticky (about the same texture as sticky rice).
 During the few days leading up to ovulation, when you're most fertile, you'll have more discharge - clear and slippery with the consistency of raw egg white.
-It should also be stretchy.
+It should also be stretchy and you should be able to pull it with your fingers.
 You are most fertile on the last day you notice cervical mucus of this kind.
 It usually happens either the day before, or the day of, ovulation.

 How to Check Your Cervical Mucus

 There are 3 ways you can do this: using toilet paper or your fingers across the opening of your vagina, wearing a panty liner (which is sometimes hard to detect) or inserting your finger into your vagina.
-Chart its consistency.
+Chart your cervical mucus's consistency.
 You may also want to monitor its texture throughout the day.
+You should be able to easily see a pattern and know when your body is at its most fertile time.

 Share your ups and downs about the trying to conceive process at Pregnancy Stories.
 From cervical mucus to charting your basal body temperature to that positive pregnancy test, impart your knowledge about getting pregnant with other women also trying to conceive.